DFIR-ORC/dfir-orc-doc-src/docs/source/cli_options.rst

 ``/NoLimits[:<Keyword1>,<Keyword2>,...]`` Option
 ------------------------------------------------

 Overrides the safety limits configuration when collecting with ``GetThis`` and ``GetSamples`` subcommands.
 The option ``/nolimits`` with no value means that ALL configurated commands will have no output size limits.
-BEWARE: this could starve very easily storage.
+BEWARE: this could easily use all available storage space.

 It should be used with specific commands specified with ``/Key=<Keyword>`` (see available list with ``/Keys``).